List of House of the Dragon characters: Viserys I Targaryen

 Viserys I Targaryen (portrayed by Paddy Considine), known posthumously as "Viserys the Peaceful", is the fifth King of the Seven Kingdoms.
 He is the grandson of the previous King Jaehaerys the Conciliator and the husband of Queen Aemma Arryn and later Queen Alicent Hightower.
-He is the father of Queen Rhaenyra Targaryen and the short-lived Prince Baelon Targaryen through his first wife Aemma and King Aegon II, Queen Helaena, Prince Aemond, and Prince Daeron Targaryen through his second wife Alicent.
+He is the father of Queen Rhaenyra Targaryen and the short-lived Prince Baelon Targaryen through his first wife, Aemma, and of King Aegon II, Queen Helaena, Prince Aemond, and Prince Daeron Targaryen through his second wife, Alicent.
 He was a dragonrider who was bonded to the dragon Balerion until he died of old age.
 He was among the candidates to succeed his grandfather as ruler of the Seven Kingdoms and during the Great Council at Harrenhal he was chosen as heir over his older cousin Princess Rhaenys Targaryen, despite her better claim to the Iron Throne.
-Nine years later, he held the Heir's Tournament to celebrate the birth of his son Baelon but due to a difficult pregnancy, Viserys decided to sacrifice his wife Aemma by ordering Grand Maester Mellos to perform a C-section on her to ensure that Viserys gets a male heir, causing Aemma's death while Baelon dies anyway hours later.
-He then makes his only surviving child Rhaenyra his heir, a position previously held by his younger brother Prince Daemon Targaryen, and informs her of King Aegon the Conqueror's dream regarding the "Prince That Was Promised".
-He also cuts his finger on the Iron Throne, which while seemingly innocent at first, would develop into a far worse infection over time.
-Still seeking a male heir, Viserys goes against the Small Council's advice to marry Lady Laena Velaryon, the young daughter of Lord Corlys Velaryon, and soon marries Alicent who gives him a son, but Viserys decides to keep Rhaenyra as his heir anyway.
+Nine years later, he held the Heir's Tournament to celebrate the birth of his son Baelon, but due to a difficult pregnancy, Viserys decided to sacrifice his wife Aemma by ordering Grand Maester Mellos to perform a C-section on her to ensure that Viserys gets a male heir, causing Aemma's death while Baelon dies anyway hours later.
+He then makes his only surviving child, Rhaenyra, his heir, a position previously held by his younger brother Prince Daemon Targaryen, and informs her of King Aegon the Conqueror's dream regarding the "Prince That Was Promised".
+He also cuts his finger on the Iron Throne, which, while seemingly innocent at first, would develop into a far worse infection over time.
+Still seeking a male heir, Viserys goes against the Small Council's recommendation that he marry Lady Laena Velaryon, the young daughter of Lord Corlys Velaryon, and soon marries Alicent who gives him a son, but Viserys decides to keep Rhaenyra as his heir anyway.
 He organizes a royal hunt on Aegon's second nameday while actively ignoring the ongoing War for the Stepstones and seeks to make a powerful alliance by marrying off Rhaenyra so she can have children to secure his bloodline further.
-To maintain ties with the wealthy House Velaryon, he and Corlys arrange a marriage between Corlys' son Ser Laenor Velaryon, and Rhaenyra, repairing the rift between the Velaryons and House Targaryen.
+To maintain ties with the wealthy House Velaryon, he and Corlys arrange a marriage between Corlys' son Ser Laenor Velaryon and Rhaenyra, repairing the rift between the Velaryons and House Targaryen.
 Ten years later, the cut that Viserys received from the Iron Throne began to take its toll, and Viserys became increasingly weak as the years passed and began suffering from a form of leprosy.
-To continue fulfilling his role as king, he began taking the powerful opiate milk of the poppy while opposing political factions formed under Rhaenyra and Alicent that Viserys was unable to stop spiraling out of control.
+To continue fulfilling his role as king, he began taking the powerful opiate milk of the poppy while opposing political factions formed under Rhaenyra and Alicent that Viserys was unable to stop from spiraling out of control.
 Six years later, as his body deteriorated and he struggled to walk, the Hand of the King Ser Otto Hightower now fulfilled most of Viserys' royal duties.
 Viserys holds a final family gathering, bringing his children and closest allies together in an attempt to stop any further conflict between them.
-While it was seemingly a success, he soon became delirious and bedridden and with his dying words he mistakes Alicent for Rhaenyra and rambles on about the "Prince That Was Promised", but Alicent mistakenly believes that he was telling her that he wanted their son Aegon on the throne.
+While it was seemingly a success, he soon became delirious and bedridden, and with his dying words he mistakes Alicent for Rhaenyra and rambles on about the "Prince That Was Promised", but Alicent mistakenly believes that he was telling her that he wanted their son Aegon on the throne.
 Viserys soon dies from his illness, and the Small Council enacts a long-held plan to make Aegon the new king, despite Rhaenyra still being the chosen heir, reigniting the feud between Rhaenyra and Alicent's factions that eventually escalates into civil war.